Button¶

 btn2.bind(on_press=callback)

-If you want to be notified every time the button state changes, you can bind
+If you want to be notified every time the button pressed state changes, you can bind

 def callback(instance, value):